British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

 In British Columbia, carbonatites are found in a broad zone parallel to and encompassing the Rocky Mountain Trench, extending from the Elkford area northward to Williston Lake.
-Occurrences within this belt have been subdivided into three sub-belts.
+Occurrences within this belt have been subdivided into three subbelts.
 Most carbonatite occurrences are found in the central belt, which is predominantly within the Omineca Belt of the Canadian Cordillera and hosts most known stratiform carbonatites in the area between Revelstoke and Valemount.
 Within this northwest-trending belt, a number of carbonatite layers containing anomalous strontium, niobium, tantalum and rare earth elements occur within the Semipelite-Amphibolite division of the Hadrynian Horsethief Creek Group in the Monashee Mountains near Blue River (Fieldwork 1984).
-All of these carbonatites have sodic pyroxene and amphibole-rich fenitic margins and are associated with nepheline and sodalite syenites, urtites to meltergites.
-The time of emplacement of these carbonatites appears to be prior to the deformation and metamorphism associated with the Jura-Cretaceous Columbian orogeny and, in part, related to extension and/or rifting along the western continental margin.
+All of these carbonatites have sodic pyroxene and amphibole-rich fenitic margins and are associated with nepheline and sodalite syenites, urtites to melteigites.
+The time of emplacement of these carbonatites appears to be prior to the deformation and metamorphism associated with the Jurassic to Cretaceous Columbian orogeny and, in part, related to extension and/or rifting along the western continental margin.
 A third major extensional event at the end of the Devonian (circa 350 Ma) resulted in the intrusion of carbonatites.
 Carbonatites and surrounding metasedimentary rocks have been regionally metamorphosed to upper amphibolite grade (kyanite to sillimanite zone; Open File 1987-17; Bulletin 83).

 The Paradise carbonatite is similar in texture and composition to the Verity carbonatite prospect (083D 005), 4.5 kilometres to the west-southwest.
-The Paradise carbonatite is approximately 30 metres thick, striking approximately north and dipping 30 degrees west.
-It is presumed to be the eastern extension of the Verity-Paradise Carbonatite Complex.
+The Paradise carbonatite is approximately 30 metres thick, strikes approximately north and dips 30 degrees west.
+It is presumed to be the eastern extension of the Verity–Paradise Carbonatite Complex.
 Exposures of carbonatite occur with high-grade metasediments on the north face of Paradise Mountain, immediately south of Paradise Lake and along the ridge to the northwest, on both sides.
 Zones of significant tantalum-niobium-phosphate mineralization tend to be concentrated in narrow, discontinuous horizons.
 Carbonatite composition varies somewhat from outcrop to outcrop and within a single outcrop.
 Most consist of sovite and lesser local beforsite occurring as sills within quartz-hornblende-mica schist of the Semipelite-Amphibolite division of the Hadrynian Horsethief Creek Group.

-Chip samples over 5 metres across beforsite assayed 0.013 per cent tantalum, 0.032 per cent niobium and 4.56 per cent phosphate (Assessment Report 10274).
+In 1987, beforsite chip samples assayed 0.013 per cent tantalum, 0.032 per cent niobium and 4.56 per cent phosphate (Assessment Report 10274).
 A sovite sample was analyzed and contained 0.36 per cent strontium (Open File 1987-17).

 Work History